Fr. Ken Cienik, SA ministers to the members of the Chapel’s family. He is the Spiritual Assistant to the Blessed Lucius Fraternity. (OFS)

 Each year, these awards are presented to Franciscans whose ministries reflect St. Francis and St. Clare.
 He has worked with the homeless and addicted at St. Christopher’s Inn at Graymoor.
 Brother Thomas entered the Atonement Friars in 1990 and professed his final vows of poverty, chastity, and obedience to the Franciscan Friars of the Atonement in 1992.
 He is known and appreciated for his Franciscan hospitality and his ability to reach out to those who feel they do not fit in.

 Bro.
 Louis Marek, SA

 Bro.
-Louis Marek is currently service as administrator of the Chapel of Our Savior in Brockton.
+Louis Marek is currently serving as administrator of the Chapel of Our Savior in Brockton.
 A Friar of the Atonement for over 50 years, Brother is a native Rhode Islander, attended local Catholic schools, and received degrees from Providence College and Boston College.
-Other ministries over the years included parish assignments, service as Secretary General of the community, and teaching in a Catholic high school and parish RCIA programs.
+Other ministries over the years included parish assignments, service as Secretary-General of the community, and teaching in a Catholic high school and parish RCIA programs.